AWS-Deep-Dive-Co/easyerp-2025/Presentation-Voiceover-Scripts.md

 **Voiceover Script:**
 "Let me show you the events you should focus on as a SOX auditor.

-InvokeFunction events tell you when someone manually triggered a financial process.
+CreateFunction and UpdateFunctionConfiguration events tell you when someone modified financial processing logic.
 Was it authorized?
-Was it during business hours?
+Was proper change management followed?

 CreateUser and AttachPolicy events reveal changes to access rights.
 These are critical for testing your client's user access reviews and segregation of duties controls.

-ModifyFunction and UpdateStateMachine events show changes to the actual processing logic.
-Without proper change management controls, these could represent significant risks to financial reporting."
+StartExecution events show when workflows were manually initiated.
+ConsoleLogin events reveal who accessed the AWS console and when - perfect for testing access controls during off-hours."

 ### GROUP ACTIVITY 3: Access Control Investigation (20 minutes)